kedacore/keda-docs/content/docs/2.1/scalers/azure-monitor.md

 **Credential based authentication:**

-- `activeDirectoryClientId` - Active Directory client id.
+- `activeDirectoryClientId` - Id of the Active Directory application which requires at least `Monitoring Reader` permissions
-- `activeDirectoryClientPassword` - Active Directory client password.
+- `activeDirectoryClientPassword` - Password of the Active Directory application

 The user will need access to read data from the Azure resource.